 Dr. Marissa Marciano explains that herbs and supplements containing tannins, which are produced by almost all plants, including blessed thistle, may potentially support skin and tissue health by drying up watery secretions to help keep harmful microbes at bay.
 If you’ve ever felt your tongue a bit dry after drinking wine, that can be attributed to tannins at work.

 So what does that have to do with blessed thistle benefits?
 Blessed thistle contains those tannins, offering potential support for the following:

 - Urinary tract health

 According to the U.S. National Library of Medicine, blessed thistle dosage depends on age, health conditions, and other factors.
 Be sure to follow directions on product labels and consult your healthcare professional before using blessed thistle, especially if you have allergies, or are already taking supplements or prescription medicines.
 Pregnant women should never consume blessed thistle.

-Blessed thistle can be found in capsule form, tinctures, or extracts and can also be used as an herbal poultice for topical use on the skin.
+Blessed thistle can be found in many forms, including in capsules, tinctures, or extracts and can also be used as an herbal poultice for topical use on the skin.
 Shop Natural Healthy Concepts for quality blessed thistle supplements and related resources to support your healthy lifestyle.

 If you’ve tried blessed thistle and have noticed benefits by adding it to your diet, we’d love to hear more in the comments below.